starkfell/100DaysOfIaC/articles/day.63.sample.pipline.for.azure.network.pattern.md

 ## Pipeline Configuration

-A YAML pipline ([***azure-pipelines.yml***](https://github.com/tyconsulting/azure.network/blob/master/azure-pipelines.yml)) is included in the repo.
+A YAML pipeline ([***azure-pipelines.yml***](https://github.com/tyconsulting/azure.network/blob/master/azure-pipelines.yml)) is included in the repo.
 The Pipeline requires the following objects need to be created in Azure DevOps project:

 ### Marketplace Extensions